Katie Leung: 2012–2021

+2022–present

 In January 2022, Leung's essay "Getting into Character" was published in the book East Side Voices: Essays Celebrating East & Southeast Asian Identity in Britain.
 In her essay, Leung wrote about how her ethnicity impacted her experiences growing up and her acting career.
 In 2023, Leung starred in the first season of Paramount+'s series adaptation of Simon Beckett's novel The Chemistry of Death.
 In 2024, she appeared in the BBC One miniseries Nightsleeper.

-In September 2024, Leung joined the regular cast of Bridgerton as Lady Araminta Gun for its forthcoming fourth season.
+In 2026, Leung appeared in the fourth season of Bridgerton as Lady Araminta Gun, Countess of Penwood.

 Charity work

 In 2007, Leung helped The Prince's Trust charity raise £100,000 by launching a children's art competition, donating one of her own paintings that was auctioned for £960.
 In 2009, she donated a photo to Sightsavers International's I:Click 2009 competition, with benefits going to treat and prevent blindness for residents of impoverished countries.
 In 2018, Leung ran a 10K run for My Body Back, a charity that supports victims of sexual violence.
+She is also a supporter of the Free Palestine movement and has donated to bombing victims in Gaza and the West Bank.